ascotjnr/Wireline-Plot/README.md

 # Wireline Plotting Tool

-This repository contains a Python script that generates wireline logs plot using matplotlib.
-The script is designed to read a CSV file containing wireline log data, perform descriptive statistics to determine the appropriate limits, and generate a plot with customizable parameters.
+This repository contains a Python script that enables the generation of wireline log plots using matplotlib.
+Wireline logs are commonly used in the oil and gas industry to provide detailed information about subsurface formations.
+The script is designed to read a CSV file containing wireline log data.
+With this tool, you can visualize and analyze wireline log data to gain insights into reservoir characteristics.

+Features:
+- Supports multiple wireline log tracks, including Gamma Ray, Resistivity, Density, Permeability, Neutron, Porosity, and more.
+- Customizable plot parameters such as track limits, depth range, and color fills.
+- Automated data import from CSV files.
+- Descriptive statistics calculation to aid in setting appropriate limits.
+- Easy-to-follow instructions for setup and usage.

+Whether you are a geoscientist, petroleum engineer, or data analyst, this tool can help you efficiently plot and analyze wireline log data.
+The README.md file provides detailed instructions on how to use the tool effectively.

+Explore your subsurface formations with the Wireline Plotting Tool and unlock valuable insights from your wireline log data.

+Get started now and enhance your reservoir analysis!

 ## Instructions